CS-433/ml-project-2-team-slo/README.md

 The test images consist of 50 RGB images of size 608x608 pixels.
 These images are also croped into patches of size 16x16 in order to make predictions in the plateform [AICrowd](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation)

 ## Data processing

-To solve the problems mentionned in the abstract, the following solutions are proposed:</p>
-* The color is normalized in order to obtain homogeneous RGB images for the training set.
-* The datas are balanced to obtain an even distribution of road/background.
-* The size of the patch feeded to the neural network can be changed to obtain better performance.
+To classes are done to perform data processing: `BasicProcessing``
+* load datas
+* create patches : crop the images into patches of size 16x16
+* create labels : create the labels of the patches
+* create sets: create a validation from the original set to evaluate the model

+This model doesn't address the problems mentionned in the abstract.
+The purpose of this class was only a first step to understand the datas and be able to produce results.

+The second class, `AdvancedProcessing`, proposes solutions to problems cite in introduction.
+It performs the following transformations:
+* load datas
+* standardize color
+* split sets: split images into training and validate sets
+* create patches: create samples of size = augmented patch size (**for the training only**) with the following transformations:
+    * rotations
+    * bluring
+    * random center
+    * Balanced number of road and background

+It's good noticing that only samples for the training are balanced.
+Patches of the validation set is create in the "standard" fashion.
+Therefore, the obtained F1-score for the validation is done on unbalanced datas.

 ## Models
 Two models are proposed for this project, a basic and an advanced convolution neural network.